microsoft/AzureTRE/CONTRIBUTING.md

 ## **Do you want to contribute to Azure TRE?**

-* Awesome, please make sure the steps you offer are independently verified first.
-Add screenshots when appropriate.
-File a PR when ready.
+* Great, please create an issue were the community can discuss the change.
+Then fork the repository, make your change and then create a PR.
+Make sure the solution is tested and provide steps on how to test the change in the PR.

 Thanks! :heart: :heart: :heart: